kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 The Creator responded: No.

+Micah furthers, “Most Christians spell it Immanuel.”

 ## Motive

-While the operation's name is rooted in racism and racial epithets were used during the massacre Micah does not believe, and the Creator has confirmed, it was not racially motivated.
+While the operation's name is based on a racist stereotype and racial epithets were used during the massacre Micah does not believe, and the Creator has confirmed, it was not racially motivated.
 The massacre at Mount Calvary was continuing a cover up of the CIA’s misdeeds in Sandy Hook, TN.
 In order to never have those misdeeds known, the CIA has to completely erase Micah’s family and anyone who may know them.

 Micah’s mother, Patricia Ann Crawley Williams, was a longtime member of Mount Calvary Baptist Church and very active there.
 For a long time she was on the usher board and read the church announcements, putting her in front of thousands of worshipers over the years both from Mount Calvary and visiting congregations.